Home

 the PC I had at the time was woefully inadequate for the task.
 LGA 775 still

 holds a special place in my heart.
-I maintained multiple high-score records
+I maintained multiple high-score records on

-other, and how their relationship could be exploited for improving performance.
+and how their relationship could be exploited for improving performance.

 I transitioned away from the community around 2014 to focus more on my